 Specific content has been proven to help children make the following gains:

 Children from low-income households who were provided with Ready To Learn funded Molly of Denali videos, digital games, and activities were better able to solve problems using informational text – oral, written, or visual text designed to inform – a fundamental part of literacy that paves the way for future learning, particularly in social studies and the sciences.
 After only nine weeks of access, this impact is equivalent to the difference in reading skills a first grader typically develops over three months.

 More than half of 3-4-year-olds in the United States do not attend preschool.
 However, virtually every American household can access Ready To Learn’s educational content through 357 local public television stations.

 In 2020, 13 million children viewed Ready To Learn content over-the-air through their local public television stations and streamed 107 million times across PBS KIDS digital platforms.

 What is the value of Ready To Learn?

-The Ready To Learn program supports the creation of scientifically researched, proven-effecive educational programming that is available to all American children and families for free.
-These educational media resources are essential for helping ensure that the youngest children have access to educational resources that will help them be ready to succeed in school.
+The Ready To Learn program supports the creation of researched, effective educational media content that is available to all American children and families for free.
+This program helps ensure that every early learner has access to educational resources that will prepare them for success in school.

-The investment in the program is small in comparison to its huge impact on closing the achievement gap, improving children’s academic outcomes and giving all Americans a bright future.
+The federal investment in Ready To Learn is small in comparison to its significant impact on closing the achievement gap, improving children’s academic outcomes, and giving all Americans a bright future.